polaris-cyy/polaris-cyy/README.md

-I want you to brave the Storm with me.
+# I want you to brave the Storm with me.

 ---
+# Introduction

 I am a senior student at Ocean University of China, majoring in Computer Science and Technology.
 I am very interested in neural rendering, 3D reconstruction, and digital humans, and I am eager to learn more.

 ---
-Education
+# Education
-2021 - 2025 Ocean University of China, Computer Science, VUG group 2025 - Present, Zhejiang University, Computer Science, GAPS
+2021 - 2025 Ocean University of China, Computer Science, VUG group

+2025 - Present, Zhejiang University, Computer Science, GAPS

 ---
-Direction
+# Direction
 Computer vision, computer graphics

 ---